For UK Law Students

-The Guardian's Six top Law Books for Law Students
+The Guardian's Top Law Books for Law Students

 Studying for an LLB or law degree requires great commitment and focus.
 The Guardian’s Law section asked its readers which books future law students should be reading to prepare themselves for this journey.